-- Aethalometer This instrument measures black carbon from the incremental optical transmission/absorption due to an aerosol deposit, collected continuously on a quartz fiber filter. - BAM A monitor that measures particulate mass by beta attenuation. - Canister Specially treated stainless steel canisters are used to collect VOC's. - Cartridge A 2,4-Dinitrophenylhydrazine (DNPH) cartridge is used to collect toxics that contain a carbonyl group. - Chemiluminescence When a nitric oxide (NO) molecule collides with an ozone molecule, a nitrogen dioxide (NO2) molecule and an oxygen (O2) molecule result.
+- PM2.5 FDMS a continuous fine particle monitor that that uses a heater and dehumidifier to condition fine particles and a microbalance ("or TEOM"-see definition below) to perform mass measurements.
+This type of monitor corrects for volatization losses during sampling by measuring the change in the mass of the fine particles collected on the sampling filter after the fine particle flow is switched off. - PM2.5 BAM- A continuous fine particle monitor that conditions particles using a heater that is actuated when the relative humidity exceeds 35%.
+Mass measurements are made by measuring the attenuation of beta particles caused by a spot of fine particles collected on a sampling tape during the sampling period. - Canister Specially treated stainless steel canisters are used to collect VOC's. - Cartridge A 2,4-Dinitrophenylhydrazine (DNPH) cartridge is used to collect toxics that contain a carbonyl group. - Chemiluminescence When a nitric oxide (NO) molecule collides with an ozone molecule, a nitrogen dioxide (NO2) molecule and an oxygen (O2) molecule result.
 The NO2 molecule is in an excited state, and subsequently emits infrared light that can be measured by a photomultiplier tube.
 This property is the basis of the analytical method used to quantify NO. To measure NO2, the NO2 must first be converted to NO using a heated molybdenum converter.
-To measure Nitrate, the collected particulate is heated rapidly, and the vaporization/decomposition process converts the particulate nitrate contained in the collected sample to nitrogen oxides, which are quantified by the chemiluminescence method. - E-BAM A portable monitor that measures particulate mass by beta attenuation. - IMPROVE Sampler See IMPROVE in the "Pollutants Measured" section above. - Low Volume a sampler that uses a flow of 16.67 liters per minute - Low Volume FRM a sampler that uses a flow of 16.67 liters per minute, which has been designated as a Federal Reference Method - Non-Dispersive Infrared Carbon Monoxide absorbs infrared radiation; this property is the basis of the analytical method used by continuous CO monitors to quantify CO concentrations. - PM2.5 Speciation See PM2.5 Speciation in the "Pollutants Measured" section above. - TEOM Gravimetric particulate laden air is drawn through a filter attached to an oscillating glass tube (Tapered Element Oscillating Microbalance).
+To measure Nitrate, the collected particulate is heated rapidly, and the vaporization/decomposition process converts the particulate nitrate contained in the collected sample to nitrogen oxides, which are quantified by the chemiluminescence method. - IMPROVE Sampler See IMPROVE in the "Pollutants Measured" section above. - Low Volume a sampler that uses a flow of 16.67 liters per minute. - Low Volume FRM a sampler that uses a flow of 16.67 liters per minute, which has been designated as a Federal Reference Method. - Non-Dispersive Infrared Carbon Monoxide absorbs infrared radiation; this property is the basis of the analytical method used by continuous CO monitors to quantify CO concentrations. - PM2.5 Speciation See PM2.5 Speciation in the "Pollutants Measured" section above. - TEOM Gravimetric particulate laden air is drawn through a filter attached to an oscillating glass tube (Tapered Element Oscillating Microbalance).
 The frequency of oscillation is used to establish the mass of the particulate on the filter. - UV Absorption Ozone absorbs ultraviolet light; this property is the basis of the analytical method used by continuous ozone monitors to quantify ozone concentrations. - UV Fluorescent When excited by ultraviolet light, SO2 molecules emit light at a lower frequency that may be detected by a photomultiplier tube.
 This property is the basis for the analytical method used for both continuous SO2 gas analyzers, as well as continuous particulate sulfate monitors.
 In the latter case, sulfate particles are first converted to SO2 gas.

-Analysis - indicates the method of post-collection analysis that is done in a lab environment
+Analysis - indicates the method of post-collection analysis that is done in a lab environment.